October 21, 2021

 A getaway in the highest range of the Carpathian Mountains.

-Rocky ridges offer a mixture of refreshing relax warped in pleasing visuals.
+Rocky ridges offer a blend of refreshing relaxation and pleasing visuals.
 One comes with respect for nature, and they deliver an effective de-stressing package.
-No sophisticated math, a temporary escape to mountains equals a win.
+No sophisticated math, a temporary escape to the mountains equals a win.

-Such a break was due; lots of things have happened lately.
-And so, offsetting the scale of recent events by visiting the High Tatras mountains, crowned giants of the country where I currently stay, sounded like a fair call.
+Such a break was long overdue; a lot has happened lately.
+And so, offsetting the scale of recent events by visiting the High Tatras mountains, crowned giants of the country where I currently live, sounded like a fair call.
 The Tatras hinted that they would be a treat just as we parked below them, and the further we went, the better the views got.

-We hiked towards the Pod Rysmi mountain hut, which at 2250 m.a.s.l. is the highest-placed cabin in Slovakia.
-The trail is well built, but carrying a relatively heavy backpack up there proved to be a challenge.
+We hiked towards the Pod Rysmi mountain hut, which, at 2,250 m a.s.l., is the highest-placed cabin in Slovakia.
+We planned to stay there.
+The trail was well built, but carrying a relatively heavy backpack up there proved to be a challenge.

-First, my knee reminded me that I broke it some years ago; and second, the higher altitude had little mercy for my lowland-spoiled lungs.
-The top of the mountains was obscured in clouds, and we climbed right up to them.
+First, my knee reminded me that I had broken it some years ago; and second, the higher altitude had little mercy for my lowland-spoiled lungs.
+The mountain tops were obscured in clouds, and we climbed right up there.

 But it wasn't all that bad: I happily took a bit of knee discomfort, considering that doctors told me back then that I'd likely never walk normally again.
 I wished they would see me now, darn pessimists!
 And as for the oxygen shortage, it reminded me of the hike to the American Basin I did in Colorado, also a nice thought.
 Add the pleasant company, and it felt like we got to the hut in no time.

-The hut's ground floor serves as a restaurant, is furnished with tables made from large logs, and the interior centrepiece is a massive wood-burning stove.
-There is no electricity available for guests, no cellphone reception either.
+The hut's ground floor, which serves as a restaurant, is furnished with tables made from large logs, and the interior centrepiece is a massive wood-burning stove.
+There is no electricity available for guests, nor is there cell phone reception.
 As a result, folks tell stories instead of checking their social networks every few moments.
-It is somewhat odd that this has become a feature worth mentioning, but here we are.
+It is somewhat odd that this has become a notable feature, but here we are.

 While everyone here was on detox from the things that come with cellular networks, many guests offset it with a different kind of intoxication.
 The drinking culture in Slovakia is huge, and the hut was a living example of it.
-There is even has a sign saying, "This is a mountain hut, not a pub.
-Behave accordingly."
-Still, we saw exuberant moves and heard passionate singing.
-Later, some guests managed to return to the infant stage, unable to walk and talk, unable to keep their stomachs together.
-Yet, I had an all right sleep upstairs.
+Although they even had a sign on display, saying, "This is a mountain hut, not a pub; behave accordingly," we saw exuberant moves and heard passionate singing.
+Later, some guests managed to return to the infant stage, unable to walk, talk, or keep their stomachs together.
+Yet, when I went to bed upstairs, I had a good sleep.
 I learned from my mistakes, and earplugs were the first thing I packed for this trip.

-The next morning we ate hearty breakfast when justifiably pissed hut manager told us that a mountain rescue team had to come during early hours to help someone.
-A strange culture that is; we agreed, and set off to our plan for the day: scale a 2547m tall, spiky summit nearby, called Vysoká.
+When we ate a hearty breakfast the next morning, the justifiably pissed hut manager told us that a mountain rescue team had to come during the early hours to help someone.
+A strange culture, we agreed, and set off on our plan for the day: to scale a 2,547 m tall, spiky summit nearby, called Vysoká.
 The sun was out; better make good use of it.

 Morning views from the saddle near the Pod Rysmi Hut, absolute heaven!

-My knee protested as we left the hut, and gaining the first 100 elevation meters wasn't fun.
-"How the heck I'm going to survive the entire day?"
+My knee protested as we left the hut, and gaining the first 100 meters of elevation wasn't fun.
+"How the heck am I going to survive the entire day?"
 I thought.
-However, the fresh outlooks paid off, and all was well.
+However, the fresh outlooks soon paid off, and all was well.

-After reaching the saddle, the well-graded trail changed to a set of goat paths, providing plenty of accuracy practice.
-In a way, it was like going up on stairs, only here, the stairs were shoe-sized, and misplacing a step could mean an extended tumble.
+After reaching the saddle, a well-graded trail gave way to a set of goat paths, providing ample opportunity for accuracy practice.
+In a way, it was like climbing stairs, only here, the stairs were shoe-sized, and misplacing a step could mean an extended tumble.
 The good thing is that the Tatras' granite is super grippy.
-Unless wet...
+That is, unless wet.
+Not that it rained, but sections of the path had patches of snow.
+Adventurous, it was!

-Through this concentration game, we entered clouds again — they were still there, only a few hundred meters higher than yesterday.
-It was then when I realized that my knee situation actually improved.
-The steep gradient allowed me to pull myself up with arms and unweight my knees, which worked miracles.
+Through this concentration game, we entered clouds again — they were there since yesterday, only a few hundred meters higher.
+It was then that I realized that my knee situation actually improved.
+Perhaps it was a combination of the required focus, which didn't permit distractive thoughts about pain, and the steep gradient, allowing me to pull myself up with my arms and unweight my knees; it worked miracles.
 Paradoxically, the rough surface suited me much better than the mellow one.
 Yey!

-If you ever hiked with me somewhere, the chances are that you heard me saying that it could be better if we'd be cycling.
-Here I could, for once, happily admit that this terrain is better without a bike.
-Another yey!
+If you ever hiked with me somewhere, the chances are that you heard me saying that it could be better if we were cycling.
+Here I could, for once, happily admit that this terrain was much better without a bike.
+Another yay!

-At one point, there were rungs in the rocks to aid with the climb, which triggered memories on urban climbing I did; some of the structures had similar steps.
+At one point, there were iron rungs in the rocks to aid with the climb, which triggered memories of urban climbing I did; some of the structures had similar steps.
 Then it clicked..

 Suddenly, the movements synchronized, arms, legs, left, right, up; easy!
 The height and the knee ceased to bring worries anymore, and I felt great.
 This is why we came for!

-On Vysoká's pinnacle, the wind blew hard and the visibility was rather poor, but we decided to chill up there for a bit anyway.
-The sun started to pierce the fog, and to form a stunning halo effect soon.
-Seeing our shade casted on a cloud below us was superb.
+On Vysoká's pinnacle, the wind blew fiercely, and the visibility was rather poor.
+Still, we decided to chill up there for a bit anyway, and the sun started to pierce the fog.
+Eventually, it formed a stunning halo effect; seeing our shade cast on a cloud below us was superb.

 The weather wasn't done yet.
 Departing clouds created a spectacular show: